-Master Plan document which will be adopted as functional plan by the Metro Council.

-Determine values and significance of natural areas;

-conduct natural areas analysis; .

-regional of are areas natural which significance and thus should be protected and/or acquired O Research existing conservation and protection mechanisms and recommend new ones which may be needed resource inventories

-Review existing local comprehensive plans and natural Ò

-Management Study to determine local, regional, state, and nonprofit organizational roles and Ö Who should own and operate natural responsibilities. areas in the region?

-Finance Study to determine how lands and conservation easements can be purchased.
+- Master Plan document which will be adopted as a functional plan by the Metro Council. - Determine values and significance of natural areas; conduct natural areas analysis; - Determine which natural areas are of regional significance and thus should be protected and/or acquired - Research existing conservation and protection mechanisms and recommend new ones which may be needed - Review existing local comprehensive plans and natural resource inventories - Management Study to determine local, regional, state, federal and nonprofit organizational roles and responsibilities.
+Who should own and operate natural areas in the region? - Finance Study to determine how lands and conservation easements can be purchased.
 Research financing options for the operations of natural areas.
 Develop a list of options to be reviewed by the local jurisdictions and the Metro Council.
-Impact of Ballot Measure 5 research.

-Draft model ordinance for local jurisdictions which would enhance.and protect urban wetlands, wildlife habitat, and natural areas prior to development of these lands or adjacent lands.
-Tree preservation ordinances may also be within Metro's boundaries Plan for a Regional Trails and Greenways System which 0 would connect parks and natural areas
+Impact of Ballot Measure 5 research. - Draft model ordinance for local jurisdictions which would enhance and protect urban wetlands, wildlife habitat, and natural areas prior to development of these lands or adjacent lands.
+Tree preservation ordinances may also be drafted. - Additional inventories and mapping of wetlands, stream and riparian corridors.
+Digitize National Wetlands Inventory (NWI) - Complete the in-depth natural areas analysis of areas within Metro's boundaries - Plan for a Regional Trails and Greenways System which would connect parks and natural areas - Produce maps and photo mosaics

-Additional inventories and mapping of wetlands, stream Digitize National Wetlands and riparian corridors.

-Inventory (NWI) Complete the in-depth natural areas analysis of areas

-Produce maps and photo mosaics

-4. Complete Natural Areas Inventory & Mapping Project \$50,000
+4. Complete Natural Areas Inventory & Mapping Project